matiaslindgren/celery-kubernetes-example/README.md

-Toy example of a RESTful service computing long running tasks asynchronously in two different queues depending on input size.
+Toy example of a RESTful service computing long running tasks asynchronously using two different queues depending on input size.
+The message broker delegates tasks either to local workers or a Kubernetes cloud, containing a scalable setup for workers.
-Small input is routed to a local task consumer, while large input is routed to a remote Kubernetes cluster.
+Small input is consumed locally, while large input is consumed remotely.

-The service is represented by ``myproject`` and the long running tasks by the Python library ``lcs``, containing a poor implementation of a longest common substring algorithm.
+The service is represented by ``myproject`` and the long running tasks by a Python library named ``lcs``, containing a poor implementation of a longest common substring algorithm.

-### Sketch (autoscaling still WIP)
+### Sketch

 ![architecture sketch](./celerykube.png)